seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_03"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 3.
 The "sb" pytest fixture (no class)</h2>

 The pytest framework comes with a unique system called fixtures, which replaces import statements at the top of Python files by importing libraries directly into test definitions.
-More than just being an import, a pytest fixture can also automatically call predefined <code>setUp()</code> and <code>tearDown()</code> methods at the beginning and end of test methods.
-To work, <code>sb</code> is added as an argument to each test method definition that needs SeleniumBase functionality.
-This means you no longer need import statements in your Python files to use SeleniumBase. <b>If using other pytest fixtures in your tests, you may need to use the SeleniumBase fixture (instead of <code>BaseCase</code> class inheritance) for compatibility reasons.</b> Here's an example of the <code>sb</code> fixture in a test that does not use Python classes:
+More than just being an import, a pytest fixture can also automatically call predefined <code translate="no">setUp()</code> and <code translate="no">tearDown()</code> methods at the beginning and end of test methods.
+To work, <code translate="no">sb</code> is added as an argument to each test method definition that needs SeleniumBase functionality.
+This means you no longer need import statements in your Python files to use SeleniumBase. <b>If using other pytest fixtures in your tests, you may need to use the SeleniumBase fixture (instead of <code translate="no">BaseCase</code> class inheritance) for compatibility reasons.</b> Here's an example of the <code translate="no">sb</code> fixture in a test that does not use Python classes:

 ```python
 def test_sb_fixture_with_no_class(sb):